 Now it’s time to make sure that the printing of your dockets is aligned with your workflow.

-1. From the same Courses Add-on page, scroll down to SEQUENCE OF SERVICE
+1. From the same Courses feature settings page, scroll down to SEQUENCE OF SERVICE.

 You will find three options:

-Print all items immediately & call away verbally - this sends the whole outline of the courses (see A in image below) to the kitchen after the waitstaff selects Send.
-That’s it.
-This is best for restaurant venues that do not have a printer system for order dockets and therefore cannot communicate with the kitchen except verbally.
+- Print all items immediately & call away verbally - this sends the whole outline of the courses (see A in image below) to the kitchen after the waitstaff selects Send.
+This is best for restaurant venues that do not have a printer system for order dockets and can only communicate with the kitchen verbally.

-Print items only as their course is called - this DOES NOT send the outline of the courses to the kitchen.
+- Print items only as their course is called - this DOES NOT send the outline of the courses to the kitchen.
 This only sends dockets of individual courses as they are called (when the waitstaff hits the bell icon on the POS).
-This is best used for quick service environment wherein food is already made and does not require much further preparation.
+This is best used for quick service environments where food is already made and does not require further preparation.

 2. Scroll down further to PRINT UNCALLED ITEMS WITH CHANGES